jcgraham440/zoonotics-project/README.md

 Finally, the 4 clean datasets were merged together to create comprehensive global zoonotics disease outbreaks table.
 Further cleaning was necessary prior to loading the data into the SQL database.

     1. The dataframe was reshaped
-    2. The columns were remodled
+    2. The columns were remolded
     3. Select columns were renamed